dimitri/pgloader/pgloader.1.md

         PostgreSQL sequences created to the current maximum value of the column they are attached to.

+      - *reset no sequences*

+	    When this option is listed, pgloader skips resetting sequences after the load.

+		The options *schema-only* and *data-ony* have no effects on this option.

 	  - *schema only*

 	     When this option is listed pgloader will refrain from migrating the data over.
 Note that the schema in this context includes the indexes when the option *create indexes* has been listed.

+	  - *data-only*

+	    When this option is listed pgloader only issues the `COPY` statements, without doing any other processing.

   - *SET*